What is a decree?

 What is the process for decrees?

 The Scottish courts will serve a Charge for Payment on the debtor.
 This is a formal demand for payment served by a sheriff officer (a Scottish bailiff).
 This gives the debtor 14 days to pay the debt.
-If payment is not made within 14 days then the creditor can enforce the decree using a variety of enforcement methods.
+If payment is not made within the 14 days then the creditor can enforce the decree using a variety of enforcement methods.
 The enforcement of debt following court action is called diligence.

 Methods of diligence include: